 It might sound incredible that a JPG picture can sell for a whopping $69.3 million or a tweet can be auctioned for nearly $3 million — but that’s the NFT craze for you.
 Unfortunately, it’s not only content creators and investors who are cashing in on the NFT boom; scammers are also on the prowl.

 Thankfully, the best NFT VPN can help you secure your digital assets.
+You can also read our guide to learn more ways to secure your NFT.

 - Scammers and hackers are targeting NFT marketplaces with all kinds of attacks.